 We have all been forced to remain at home changing our whole lifestyle, which includes missing routine health check-up.
 While we safeguard our general health, there is a tendency to neglect some specific areas such as dental health.
-Here are some common tips to maintain good oral health while staying at home

 • Brush and floss twice a day, preferably with fluoridated toothpaste.